2015 Transnistrian parliamentary election

 Parliamentary elections were held in Transnistria on 29 November 2015, alongside municipal elections.

 Electoral system

 The 43 seats of the Supreme Council are elected in single-member constituencies using first-past-the-post voting.

 Campaign

 A total of 138 candidates contested the elections.

 Results

 Obnovlenie won 35 out of 43 seats in the Supreme Council, maintaining their status as a majority government.
-Obnovlenie leader Mikhail Burla was re-elected in constituency #34, as was PCP leader Oleg Khorzhan in constituency #40 (Tiraspol).
+Obnovlenie leader Mikhail Burla was re-elected in constituency #34, as was PKP leader Oleg Khorzhan in constituency #40 (Tiraspol).

 Overall turnout was 48.3%, with the Camenca District reporting the highest turnout of 54.0%.
 The lowest turnout was in the city of Bender, with a turnout of only 42.7%.

+By constituency

 Aftermath

-On 23 December 2015, Vadim Krasnoselski, who was elected in constituency #7, was elected Speaker.
+On 23 December 2015 Vadim Krasnoselski, who was elected in constituency #7, was elected Speaker.